jorgearanda/fish/README.md

 ### Logs
 If Docker was run in non-detached mode then logs will be visible on console stdout.
-The node application and MongoDB logs may also be found in **fish.log** and **mongo.log** respectively.
+The node application and MongoDB logs may also be found in `fish.log` and `mongo.log` respectively.

 If Docker was run in detached mode you may see logs by running the following commands:
 * node application: `npm run logs-docker-fish`
 * MongoDB: `npm run logs-docker-mongo-fish`

-### Volumes
-The following volumes are bound from `host` to the `Docker container`
-1. The whole directory of this repository is mounted on _dockered-fish_ to /fish/app
-2. mongo.log is mounted on _dockered-mongo-fish_ to /logs/mongo.log

-The first point implies that updates on your local files will propagate to the _dockered-fish_ container.
-You can see more details in `docker-compose.yml` file

 ## Administrator
 1. Navigate to http://localhost:8080/admin